Rwanda policy ‘necessary evil’, says Tory London mayor candidate

 But Ms Braverman insisted that she “respectfully disagreed” with the judgment, and the Sunak government has launched its bid to fight the ruling by taking the matter to the Supreme Court.

-Mr Hossain’s comments came as the government offers Tory rebels some concessions to the Illegal Migration Bill in a bid to push it through before parliament’s summer recess begins on 20 July.
+It emerged on Monday that the government has offered Tory rebels some concessions to the Illegal Migration Bill in a bid to push it through before parliament’s summer recess begins on 20 July.

 The bill originally stripped out time limits on the length of time that unaccompanied children and pregnant women could be detained – but the strict limits were reinstated by peers last week.

-Keen to avoid a brewing rebellion among Tory moderates, and protected “ping pong” with the Lords over the next 10 days, The Independent understands that Mr Sunak’s government will offer a partial climb down on the detention issue.
+Keen to avoid a brewing rebellion among Tory moderates – and protected “ping pong” with the Lords over the next 10 days – The Independent understands that Mr Sunak’s government will offer a partial climb down on the detention issue.

 Ministers will limit the amount of time unaccompanied children can be detained to eight days, from the current period of 24 hours, and has agreed to keep the current rules in place on detaining pregnant women for no more than 72 hours.

+Tory peer Lord Brownlow said he was “ashamed” and stressed the need to show compassion.
+Former Tory minister Lord Deben told the minister to imagine his own child being held at the site, and Tory peer Lord Cormack said it was “not worthy of our country”.

+But junior Home Office minister Lord Murray pointed out the artwork depicting Mickey Mouse had not been officially approved – and claimed that it was right the detention facilities “have the requisite decoration befitting their purpose”.

-Meanwhile Mr Hossain has been backed by property tycoon Nick Candy, private equity boss Wol Kolada and telecoms entrepreneur Bassim Haidar in the race to take on Labour mayor Sadiq Khan for City Hall.
+Meanwhile, Mr Hossain has been backed by property tycoon Nick Candy, private equity boss Wol Kolada and telecoms entrepreneur Bassim Haidar in the race to take on Labour mayor Sadiq Khan for City Hall.

 Tory frontrunner Daniel Korski was forced out of the race last month after he was accused of groping broadcaster Daisy Goodwin’s breast in Downing Street .
 Mr Korski said he still “categorically” denied the allegations, but said they had become a “distraction” for his party.